 - any additional press materials your book has received from the publisher or newspaper/magazine/web coverage (optional)

 - headshot photo; include a glossy or you may email it in digital format to email@example.com

-- completed Annapolis Book Festival Author Information Sheet (including address, phone, email, and eighty-word biography)
+- completed Annapolis Book Festival Author Information Sheet (including address, phone, email, and short biography)

 Our Program Committee convenes to consider all submitted materials.
 Since this process takes several months, the earlier materials are submitted the more exposure they will have to the committee.
 Questions about participation cannot be answered until the packet is received and appropriate time is given for consideration by the selection committee.
 We often put together thematic panels with two or three authors and will let you know if your work fits well with other authors that we are considering.
 It is our hope to contact all authors as soon as the Program Committee has decided whether or not to feature their books.
 The process can be protracted.
 Feel free to contact Parent Programs and Special Events Director Trish Gallant at 410-263-9231 ext.
 1275 to make inquiries on the status of a potential program.